vamolessa/pepper/pepper/rc/expansion_reference.md

 ## `output`
 The stdout of external `<command>` (spawned with stdin closed).
-Will result in an emtpy expansion if the command fails.
+Will result in an empty expansion if the command fails.
 - usage: `@output(<command>)`